apr 5, 2026

 • −3.2 de

-takeaway: interior linemen look consistently underrated, edge and db outcomes skew boom-bust, and wr has lagged in surplus terms more than most people expect.
+takeaway: interior linemen look consistently underrated; edge and db outcomes skew boom-bust; wr has lagged in surplus terms more than most people expect.

 top 5 biggest draft busts (2015-2024)